-Federalism divides sovereignty (or power) between two levels of government – the Canadian federal parliament and the provincial legislatures, and these heads of power can be found in Sections 91 & 92 of the Constitution Act, 1867.
+Federalism divides sovereignty (or power) between two levels of government – the Canadian federal parliament and the provincial legislatures, with the heads of power set out in Sections 91 & 92 of the Constitution Act, 1867.

 Check out this page for a list of all of the constitutionally divided federal and provincial powers.
 Once you have reviewed this list, let us know if you noticed anything missing?

 In 1867, the environment was not considered by politicians or lawmakers as a subject in need of regulation.
 At that time, people would have considered aspects of the environment that needed to be controlled or regulated, such as fishing or navigation, but did not consider the environment to require regulation on its own.
 This means that today, regulating the environment requires lawmakers to fit environmental issues into one of the enumerated heads of power.
 Some examples that have been used include: fisheries, non-renewable resource management, and provincial property and civil rights.

 Since only the federal and provincial governments are specifically included in the Constitution, any other law-making bodies, including municipalities, are awarded their power by the provinces.
 For example, the province of Alberta delegates control over certain areas of law and regulation to its towns and cities through the Municipal Government Act.